Cost Comparison

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut generally have higher costs associated with training for trades.
-This can be attributed to higher tuition rates, increased licensing fees, and a higher overall cost of living.
+On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically see higher costs associated with becoming a heavy equipment mechanic.
+These states often have higher tuition fees, increased licensing fees, and a generally higher cost of living, all of which contribute to the overall expenses faced by students.

 What Drives Cost Differences?